[Ticker] UK to probe British Virgin Islands lawlessness

 By EUobserver

 The UK has appointed judge Gary Hickinbottom to lead a special enquiry into increasing lawlessness in its Caribbean protectorate, the British Virgin Islands (BVI).
 The BVI has long been known as a tax and money-laundering haven, including in several EU bank scandals.
-But massive hauls of cocaine and reports of tens of millions of dollars in embezzled funds from government construction projects in recent years prompted Britain to take action.
+But massive hauls of cocaine and recent reports of tens of millions of dollars in embezzled funds from government construction projects prompted Britain to take action.